cse110-fa22-group15/cse110-fa22-group15/specs/adrs/ADR-localstorage2.md

 ```

 ##### 4. Deleting a Food
-If the user clicks the delete button next to a food entry, it needs to be removed from local storage:
+If the user clicks the delete button next to a food entry, it needs to be removed from foodsArray:
 ```
-localStorage.removeItem(foodsArray[index]);
+TODO: Need to work with backend to see how we want to implement this.
+One possible way is use indexOf and splice to remove the specific meal's array from foodsArray.
 ```

 ## Decision Outcome